JavierMoraga1/capstone_project/README.md

 ___
 1. **The dataset has a good amount of missing values"** both in the training data set and in the test data set

-# MAS DIFICULTADES ???

 ## Approach and solutions
 ___
 - For this classification problem I've trained the different types of algorithms seen in the course so far and I've evaluated them using **accuracy**
 - I've selectioned ___XGBoost___ as the best model and tuned its parameters.
-- Since the dataset is very large, the model metrics seem to keep improving (very slightly) with a large number of iterations, but the size of the model also increases a lot and its perfomance degrades.
-For the competition I have used my best model without overfitting (4000 iterations) but for a deployment I think a lightweight model with a lot less iterations (e.g. 200) would probably work better
-- Although the Kaggle's competition ended 5 years ago, I have submitted my results for evaluation.
-The RMSLE score (0.38944) is in the 33th percentile
-- ___Future improvement___: I think a good improvement would be to try to classify each trip ir order to separate the main population and the outliers and apply a different model for each case

-# REVISAR ESTOS PUNTOS MÁS ADELANTE
+It is worth mentioning that the differences between models have been very small.
+- Although the model is very light (around 40k) and has needed very few iterations, it seems to offer quite a good result.

 ## Repo description
 ___